 I’ve been using two pairs of these for three years now though and they’re still going strong.
 Those Travel Briefs have a nice feel to them too: you’d swear they’re cotton, but they’re really quick-drying polyester that manages a good fake-out.
 Prices range from $10 (for a close-out model) to $32 for the CoolMax versions.
 Order direct from Tilley in the USA or try Beltoutlet.com.

 Every week for six years I reviewed new items at Practical Travel Gear and attended trade shows to check out the new lines.
 If I could go on an unlimited shopping spree with any of the apparel companies, my first choice would be Nau and the second would be Icebreaker.
 The latter makes a line of underwear and like most everything they put out, it’s top-notch.

-I love the fit and feel of my Icebreaker Anatomica Stripe briefs and as I write this they’re on sale for $21 (regular price $35).
-Unlike most of the others in this round-up, these are made from 83% merino wool.
+I love the fit and feel of my Icebreaker Anatomica briefs and I have been packing them for years.
+Unlike most of the others in this travel underwear round-up, these are made from 83% merino wool.
 That gives them a fabric feel you don’t get from the others, plus they’re odor-free naturally, which means this underwear “can be worn for days without washing.”
 Always a useful thing when you’re traveling.
 (Synthetics require a chemical treatment to accomplish this.)
 The downside is that merino wool is more fragile than man-made fabrics, so you shouldn’t put these in a clothes dryer and they could fade over time if you dry them in the sun.